ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Non-Deterministic Encryption {#non-deterministic-encryption}

-Non-deterministic encryption leverages a tweakable block cipher together with a random tweak.
+Non-deterministic encryption enhances privacy by ensuring that the same IP address produces different ciphertexts each time it is encrypted, preventing correlation attacks that plague deterministic schemes.
+This is achieved through tweakable block ciphers that incorporate random values called tweaks.

+Choose non-deterministic encryption when:
+- Preventing correlation of the same IP address across records is critical
+- Storage can accommodate the additional tweak data (8-16 bytes)
+- You need stronger privacy guarantees than deterministic encryption provides
+- Processing the same address multiple times without revealing repetition patterns

 For implementation details, see {{implementation-details}}.

 ## Encryption Process